Marine Isotope Stage 9

 Marine Isotope Stage 9 (MIS 9) was an interglacial (warm) Marine Isotope Stage.
 It was the last period of the Lower Paleolithic.
 Estimates of its dating vary.
 It lasted from 337,000 to 300,000 years ago according to Lisiecki and Raymo's 2005 LR04 Benthic Stack, whereas Rawlinson et al dated it in 2022 to between 328,000 and 301,000 years ago.
-It corresponds to the Purfleet Interglacial in Britain, and the Holstein Interglacial in continental Europe.

 Views on its division into sub-stages also vary.
 A 2013 study divided it into two warm interstadials (9a and 9c) and one cooler stadial (9b), whereas a 2025 study had three warm sub-stages (9a, 9c and 9e) and two which were cooler (9b and 9d).

+In Great Britain, it is known as the Purfleet Interglacial.

 MIS Drivers

 Marine Isotope Stages are glacial and interglacial periods throughout time.
 One of the processes that drive this major change are the Milankovitch Cycles, which control the insolation received from the Sun.
 The data is retrieved from deep sea core samples.
 The manner by which the data is obtained through core samples is mainly due to the sedimentation in the region which can be very indicative of an interglacial or glacial phases.